ShreyNav/bot/README.md

 Most of the options will be self-explanatory and are commented, however you will want to pay attention to the following:

-**AUTHTOKEN** - must be set to your Slack Bot User OAuth Access Token
+**AUTHTOKEN** - must be set to your Slack Bot/App OAuth Access Token

 **KEYPAIR** - name of the AWS keypair to use for your EC2 instances